 Stateline Nissan Routine Maintenance

-When it comes time to service your 2017 Nissan Altima in Pawtucket, Cranston, or East Providence, Stateline Nissan is here to help.
-Just stop into our service center or give us a call for more information or to schedule an appointment today!
+When it comes time to service your Nissan Altima in Pawtucket, Cranston, or East Providence, Stateline Nissan is here to help.
+Just stop into our service center or give us a call for more information or to schedule service today!